 Our mentors help their mentees

-- learn the German language and understand German culture
+- to learn the German language and understand the German culture

 - have time for meeting their mentees at least twice a month

-- have a very good knowledge of German
+- have a very good knowledge of the German language (C1)

 - know the University of Stuttgart and its study programs very well